 Lighting Ordinance Update

-The City is in the process of updating the existing outdoor lighting ordinance to be more consistent with the Dark Sky principles, which promote responsible outdoor lighting practices.
+On December 8, 2025, the City Council adopted the updated Lighting Ordinance, taking the first step to return the Palo Alto’s night sky back to its natural dark sky.
+The adopted Lighting Ordinance is aligned with the Dark Sky Lighting principles, which aim to significantly reduce light pollution to restore the natural darkness of the night sky and promote responsible outdoor lighting practices.
 These principles emphasize using light only when and where it is needed, ensuring the lighting is no brighter than necessary, and using warmer-colored lights.

 Applicability